hmcts/ops-runbooks/network/palos/upgrade-software.md

 ## Post Upgrade
 * Rerun pipeline to see if any issues with current config with new version of software
-* Fix forward if any issues, config might need to bu updated
+* Fix forward if any issues, config might need to be updated
 * Deleting old installation files to save space and cleanup is a nice to have
 * Move to `nonprod` after `sbox` is stable and pipeline runs well i.e. commits current config
 * Let team members know that the upgrade was successful